ayush-sri323/web-crawling-grp/README.md

-# To Run With Kubernates
+# To Run With Kubernetes
    ### Minikube(required) #kubectl (required)

 1. Start minikube with below command